apache/cordova-docs/docs/en/3.0.0/guide/overview/index.md

-* a mobile developer interested in mixing native application components with a _WebView_ (browser window) that can access device-level APIs, or if you want to develop a plug-in interface between native and WebView components.
+* a mobile developer interested in mixing native application components with a _WebView_ (browser window) that can access device-level APIs, or if you want to develop a plugin interface between native and WebView components.

 ## Basic Components